anr007/shacks/README.md

 ```
 * kill - send a signal to a process
 * -s signal or value
-* Use **man 7 signal** for indepth info
+* use **man 7 signal** for indepth info on all types of signals
-* The signals SIGKILL and SIGSTOP cannot be caught, blocked, or ignored.
+* the signals SIGKILL and SIGSTOP cannot be caught, blocked, or ignored

 | Signal  | Value | Action      | Comment                                                |
 |---------|-------|-------------|--------------------------------------------------------|